 The mission statement of First Tee — Tulsa is to impact the lives of young people by providing learning facilities and educational programs that promote character development and life-enhancing values through the game of golf.
 Our motto is to “teach life skills through the game of golf.”

-This story aired recently on News On 6, and takes a look at how First Tee — Tulsa is impacting the lives of some kids who live at Parkview Terrace.
+Story aired June 20th 2019 – take a look at how First Tee — Tulsa has impacted the lives of youth residing at Parkview Terrace.

 Our vision is to provide all kids ages 8-18 an opportunity to join our large First Tee family and enjoy the great game of golf while learning valuable life lessons.
 First Tee program seamlessly uses the game of golf as a vehicle to instill in our members the inherent qualities (values) of the game.
 We provide all equipment necessary for the class however, if a player has their own equipment, we encourage them to bring it.
 Programming is offered to all students at no cost.